JaapvanEkris/openrowingmonitor/docs/README.md

 ### Device connections via Bluetooth, ANT+ and MQTT

-OpenRowingMonitor can recieve heartrate data via Bluetooth Low Energy (BLE) and ANT+.
+OpenRowingMonitor can receive heartrate data via Bluetooth Low Energy (BLE) and ANT+.
 But you can also share your rowing metrics with different applications and devices.
-We support most common industry standards to help you connect to your app and game of choice.
-OpenRowingMonitor currently supports the following protocols:
+We support most common industry standards to help you connect to your app and game of choice, OpenRowingMonitor currently supports the following protocols:

 * **Concept2 PM**: OpenRowingMonitor can simulate a Concept2 PM5, which is compatible with most rowing apps.
 This implements the most common parts of the specificarion, so it might not work with all applications.
 It is known to work with [EXR](https://www.exrgame.com) (preferred method), [ErgZone](https://Erg.Zone), [Kinomap](https://www.kinomap.com) and all the samples from [The Erg Arcade](https://ergarcade.com).

-* **FTMS Rower**: This is the FTMS profile for rowing machines and supports all key rowing specific metrics (such as pace and stroke rate).
-We've successfully tested it with [EXR](https://www.exrgame.com), [Peleton](https://www.onepeloton.com/app), [MyHomeFit](https://myhomefit.de) and [Kinomap](https://www.kinomap.com).
+* **FTMS Rower**: This is the FTMS profile for rowing machines and supports all rowing specific metrics (such as stroke rate).
+We've successfully tested it with [EXR](https://www.exrgame.com), [Peloton](https://www.onepeloton.com/app), [MyHomeFit](https://myhomefit.de) and [Kinomap](https://www.kinomap.com).

 * **ANT+ FE-C**: OpenRowingMonitor can broadcast rowing metrics via ANT+ FE-C, which can be received by several series of Garmin smartwatches like the Epix/Fenix series, which then can calculate metrics like training load etc..